syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Rows-and-Columns-Manipulation.md

   'Set the range for subtotaling
   Dim range As IRange = worksheet("C3:G12")

-  'Perform subtotals for the range with every change in first column 'and subtotals to be included for specified list of columns range.SubTotal(0, ConsolidationFunction.Sum, New Integer() {4})
+  'Perform subtotals for the range with every change in first column and subtotals to be included for specified list of columns range.SubTotal(0, ConsolidationFunction.Sum, New Integer() {4})

   workbook.SaveAs("Book1.xlsx")